Text size:

 Protected Area of Resources Management

-With about 357 hectares, this coastal marine area presents a remarkable diversity of protected natural habitats associated with high biodiversity of marine life, such as inlets and sheltered shallow bays, shoals and reefs, submerged or semi-submerged caves and wide fissures.
+This area stands out for its high marine life biodiversity and is composed of inlets and sheltered shallow bays, shoals and reefs, submerged or semi-submerged caves and wide fissures.

 Of the existing species of marine flora, stand out the Asparagopsis armata, the Padina pavonica and the Ulva rigida.